-LEGAL DIVISION REFERENCE BOOK
+LEGAL TRAINING REFERENCE BOOK

-Foreword to the 2019 Edition
+Foreword to the 2023 Edition

-The Legal Division Reference Book is the culmination of almost forty years of dedicated efforts of many members of the Office of Chief Counsel's Legal Division at the Federal Law Enforcement Training Centers.
-The reader will find brief descriptions of the facts, issues and holdings of important Supreme Court cases concerning many Fourth, Fifth and Sixth Amendment issues, as well as several others.
+The Legal Training Reference Book is the culmination of almost forty years of dedicated efforts of many members of the Office of Chief Counsel's Legal Division at the Federal Law Enforcement Training Centers.
+The reader will find brief descriptions of the facts, issues, and holdings of significant Supreme Court cases concerning many Fourth, Fifth and Sixth Amendment issues, as well as several others.
 There is also an Additional Resources section which includes useful materials for your studies.
-Additionally, I invite all to visit the Legal Division's website at: